bredfield/symptom-journal/README.md

 # Daily Symptom Journal
-> Logging and reporting symptoms
+Daily symptom logging and reporting.

 # Purpose
 In dealing with chronic illness, it's incredibly helpful to have a clinical understanding of how your most prominent symptoms shift over time.
 This tool helps to track those symptoms and their severity, and provides the ability to export your data.